Vera Caspary: New York

-By the time her father died in 1924, Caspary was fully supporting her mother, who was impressed that her daughter could pound money out of a typewriter.
-She moved to Greenwich Village in New York as Dance Lovers Magazines new editor, achieving a Bohemian lifestyle.
+By the time her father died in 1924, Caspary was fully supporting her mother, who was impressed that her daughter could "pound money out of a typewriter".
+Caspary moved to Greenwich Village in New York as Dance Lovers Magazines new editor, living a Bohemian lifestyle.
 Here she met lifelong friend and collaborator Samuel Ornitz, then editor of Radio Lovers Magazine.
-Once again leaving a job to write her own material, Caspary wrote her first published novel Ladies and Gents which was not published for two years due to a publisher's delay.
-When her mother fell ill, she took still another job writing a Charm and Beauty correspondence course.
-While living in Greenwich Village she was inspired to write The White Girl, published in January 1929.
-Its plot is about a Southern black woman who moves North and passes as white.
-The reviews were better than she had hoped and some people speculated that it was written by a black woman who was indeed passing.
+Again leaving a job to write her own material, Caspary wrote her first novel, Ladies and Gents, which did not come out for two years due to a publisher's delay.
+When her mother fell ill, Caspary took another job writing a Charm and Beauty correspondence course.

+While living in Greenwich Village, she was inspired to write The White Girl (January 1929) about a Southern black woman who moves North and passes as white.
+The reviews were better than Caspary had hoped; some speculated that it was written by a black woman who was passing.

 By 1928, Caspary was writing for Gotham Life: the Metropolitan Guide, a free entertainment guide distributed through hotels.
 This job provided free tickets to theater shows, concerts, and nightclubs and introduced her to a wide circle of press agents and celebrities.
-While at Gotham Life, she had lived under an assumed name in a "working girl's home".
-In March 1929, she again quit her job to write full time, and her 1930 novel Music in the Street was set in a working girl's home.
-Moving back to Chicago, she co-wrote the play version Blind Mice with Winifred Lenihan, which featured an all-female cast and formed the basis for the 1931 film Working Girls.
-She and her mother moved to Connecticut to do the rewrites on the play.
-The play was disastrous – Caspary's inexperience with the process caused her to take everyone's advice, altering the play's text constantly.
-When she and Lenihan weren't present, the producers even rewrote the play themselves.
-When Caspary returned, the true original copy could not be found and the play closed in two weeks.
+While at Gotham Life, she lived under an assumed name in a "working girl's home".
+In March 1929, she again quit her job to write full-time, and her 1930 novel Music in the Street was set in a working girl's home.

+Caspary moved back to Chicago and co-wrote the play version of Blind Mice with Winifred Lenihan, which featured an all-female cast and formed the basis for the 1931 film Working Girls.
+She and her mother moved to Connecticut to do rewrites on the play.
+However, it was disastrous – Caspary's inexperience with the process caused her to take everyone's advice, altering the text constantly.
+When she and Lenihan weren't present, the producers rewrote the play themselves.
+When Caspary returned, the original copy could not be found and the play closed in two weeks.

 Back in New York in 1932, Caspary was supporting herself and her mother writing magazine articles, including interviews for Gotham Life.
-She also wrote Thicker than Water, a thinly veiled Roman á clef about her own family.
-Caspary was almost broke, but after bumping into a story editor from Paramount, she came up with Suburb, a forty-page original story written over a weekend for which Paramount paid her $2,000.
-Caspary admitted in her memoir that she rewrote and resold this exact plot exactly eight times in the coming years.
+She also wrote Thicker than Water, a thinly veiled roman á clef about her own family.
+Caspary was nearly broke, but after bumping into a story editor from Paramount, she came up with Suburb, a 40-page story written over a weekend for which Paramount paid her $2,000.
+In her memoir, Caspary admitted that she rewrote and resold this exact plot eight times in the coming years.
 The week after she sold it to Paramount the first time, Liveright publishers gave her a $1,000 advance on Thicker Than Water.